liquidunderground/pk3make/README.md

 standard library and otherwise mature PyPI repository helped stem some of the heavy lifting for things such as image processing.

-# Weissblatt-flavored METAINFO reference
+# PK3Makefile reference

-PK3Make uses it's own build definition language, inspired by the `METAINFO` spec from
-[Matt Tropiano's dImgConv](https://mtrop.github.io/DoomTools/dimgconv.html).
+PK3Make uses it's own build definition language called `PK3Makefile`, inspired by the `METAINFO` spec from [Matt Tropiano's dImgConv](https://mtrop.github.io/DoomTools/dimgconv.html).

-By default, PK3Make will attempt to load the file Per-line, every character after `#` is treated as a comment.
+`PK3Makefile`s are processed line-by-line with everything following `#` being treated as a comment.
+Otherwise it is split into *Build Options*, which define PK3Make's general behavior and *LUMPDEFS*, which define what files to put into your PK3 and how to build them.

 ## Build options